-Similar to insulin resistance that prevents your cells from processing the sugar in foods, anabolic resistance is when your cells can’t utilize the amino acids from protein breakdown to build lean tissue.
+Similar to insulin resistance which keeps your cells from processing the sugar in foods, anabolic resistance is when your cells can’t make use of the amino acids from protein breakdown to build lean tissue.

-Exercise with weights, stretchy bands, or even, your own body weight will correct this situation.
-Eventually, regularly stressing your muscles will help your cells scoop up the amino acids from protein foods.
+Regular exercise with weights, stretchy bands, or even, your own body weight will correct this situation.
+Working your muscles often will help your cells scoop up the amino acids from protein foods and become stronger.

 Banking lean tissue through strength training, aka resistance exercise, gradually changes body composition and improves strength and function at any age.